 Results 1–10 of 23 for "Guidelines"X related to "Resilience and recovery after war:..."
-Refine Your Search Refine Your Search TopicTherapy (5)Ethics (4)Disability (2)Education (2)Aging (1) 4 more... [+] Human rights (1)Law & psychology (1)Lesbian, gay, bisexual, transgender (1)Sexuality (1)Hide detailsDocument TypeGuidelinesXYear2013 (4)2012 (2)2011 (5)Author/ContributorAPA Presidential Task Force on the Assessment of Age-Consistent Memory Decline and Dementia (1)Committee on Disability Issues in Psychology (1) Results 1–10 of 23 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Guidelines for Nonhandicapping Language in APA JournalsThe use of certain words or phrases can express gender, ethnic, or racial bias either intentionally or unintentionally.
-This page provides guidelines on avoiding bias in language.Guidelines 2.Guidelines for Ethical Conduct in the Care and Use of AnimalsThese guidelines were developed by the American Psychological Association for use by psychologists working with nonhuman animals.
-They are informed by Section 8.09 of the Ethical Principles of Psychologists and Code of Conduct (APA, 2010).Guidelines (February 2012)3.Guidelines for Psychological Practice with Lesbian, Gay and Bisexual ClientsThese guidelines provide practitioners with a frame of reference for the treatment of lesbian, gay and bisexual clients, and basic information and further references in the areas of assessment, intervention, identity, relationships and the education and training of psychologists.Guidelines (February 2011)5.APA-Approved GuidelinesThe following guidelines have been reviewed following the procedures detailed in Association Rule 30-8 and approved by the APA Council of Representatives as APA policy.
-They include education and training guidelines, professional practice guidelines and science guidelines.Guidelines 6.Guidelines for the Sale of Labels for Graduate Departments of PsychologyAvailable mailing label selections include: U.S. only (Canadian departments excluded), doctoral or master's departments only, type of department (e.g., Professional, Educational, School, Counseling, etc.), states identified by requester, and departments with APA-accredited programs in Clinical, Counseling, School, or Combined.Guidelines 5.Division Guidelines Adopted as APA PolicyGuidelines developed by divisions and later accepted as APA policy, including multicultural education, practice with women and girls, and pharmacological issues.Guidelines 6.Guidelines, Statements and ResolutionsAPA has developed guidelines on mental health and psychosocial support in emergency settings and resolutions against genocide and on culture and gender awareness.Guidelines 9.Specialty Guidelines for Forensic PsychologyThe goals of these guidelines are to improve the quality of forensic psychological services; enhance the practice and facilitate the systematic development of forensic psychology; encourage a high level of quality in professional practice; and encourage forensic practitioners to acknowledge and respect the rights of those they serve.Guidelines (January 2011)9.Guidelines for Preparing High School Psychology Teachers: Course-Based and Standards-Based ApproachesKey to student success in high school is an effective teacher who has the knowledge and skills to teach the content specified in the discipline’s national standards.Guidelines (January 2012)10.Guidelines for the Use of Nonhuman Animals in Behavioral Projects in Schools (K-12)Behavioral research informs areas of study from the treatment of human behavioral disorders and drug addiction to stress management and public health policy; from conservation biology and pest control to gerontology and neonatal careGuidelines (February 2013) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 23 for "Guidelines"X related to "Resilience and recovery after war:..."
+Refine Your Search Refine Your Search TopicEthics (5)Education (4)Therapy (4)Disability (3)Law & psychology (2) 5 more... [+] Human rights (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Parenting (1)Testing issues (1)Hide detailsDocument TypeGuidelinesXYear2013 (4)2012 (2)2011 (5)2010 (1)Author/ContributorCommittee on Disability Issues in Psychology (1) Results 1–10 of 23 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Implementing Regulations Frequently Used in Program ReviewRegulations used for doctoral, internships and postdoctoral programs are reviewed along with the guidelines and principles for accreditation.Guidelines 2.Guidelines for Ethical Conduct in the Care and Use of AnimalsThese guidelines were developed by the American Psychological Association for use by psychologists working with nonhuman animals.
+They are informed by Section 8.09 of the Ethical Principles of Psychologists and Code of Conduct (APA, 2010).Guidelines (February 2012)3.Guidelines for Nonhandicapping Language in APA JournalsThe use of certain words or phrases can express gender, ethnic, or racial bias either intentionally or unintentionally.
+This page provides guidelines on avoiding bias in language.Guidelines 4.Guidelines for Psychological Practice with Lesbian, Gay and Bisexual ClientsThese guidelines provide practitioners with a frame of reference for the treatment of lesbian, gay and bisexual clients, and basic information and further references in the areas of assessment, intervention, identity, relationships and the education and training of psychologists.Guidelines (February 2011)5.APA-Approved GuidelinesThe following guidelines have been reviewed following the procedures detailed in Association Rule 30-8 and approved by the APA Council of Representatives as APA policy.
+They include education and training guidelines, professional practice guidelines and science guidelines.Guidelines 6.Guidelines for the Sale of Labels for Graduate Departments of PsychologyAvailable mailing label selections include: U.S. only (Canadian departments excluded), doctoral or master's departments only, type of department (e.g., Professional, Educational, School, Counseling, etc.), states identified by requester, and departments with APA-accredited programs in Clinical, Counseling, School, or Combined.Guidelines 7.APA Guidelines for the Undergraduate Psychology MajorThe APA Guidelines for the Undergraduate Psychology Major represents a national effort to describe and develop high-quality undergraduate programs in psychology.Guidelines 8.Guidelines, Statements and ResolutionsAPA has developed guidelines on mental health and psychosocial support in emergency settings and resolutions against genocide and on culture and gender awareness.Guidelines 9.Specialty Guidelines for Forensic PsychologyThe goals of these guidelines are to improve the quality of forensic psychological services; enhance the practice and facilitate the systematic development of forensic psychology; encourage a high level of quality in professional practice; and encourage forensic practitioners to acknowledge and respect the rights of those they serve.Guidelines (January 2011)10.Practice Guidelines Regarding Psychologists' Involvement in Pharmacological IssuesThis is a guide for psychologists involved in prescribing psychiatric medications concerning what they must consider including their own competence and attitudes; their patients' age, gender, health and ethnicity; possible side effects; and evaluation and review of proposed and existing practice guidelines.Guidelines (December 2011) Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 23 for "Guidelines"X related to "Resilience and recovery after war:..."